RobTillaart/AS5600/README.md

 should be within 180° = half a rotation.

-### Cumulative position (experimental)
+### Cumulative position

-Since 0.3.3 an experimental cumulative position can be requested from the library.
+Since 0.3.3 a cumulative position can be requested from the library.
 The sensor does not provide interrupts to indicate a movement or revolution Therefore one has to poll the sensor at a frequency at least **three** times per revolution with **getCumulativePosition()**